 The role of fathers has hardly been explored or perceived in the current security debate until now.
 What are their perspectives and how do they deal with the fear that their children could be radicalised and follow the temptation of recruiters?
 Do they deal with current threats differently than mothers?
 How is their relationship with their children and what are their communication patterns and crisis management strategies?
-Following a successful pilot phase at the two Lower Franconian locations Aschaffenburg and Erlenbach am Main, the prevention project continued into the second round in 2020/2021, reaching a total of 60 fathers across four FatherSchools groups.
+Following a successful pilot phase at the two Lower Franconian locations Aschaffenburg and Erlenbach am Main, the prevention project continued into a second round in 2020-2021 and into a third round in 2022-2024.

 With the FatherSchools, Women without Borders (WwB) developed new security concepts that are embedded in families and provide individual families with a broad set of tools for action.
 Since there is not yet much sound knowledge in this area, this project takes an innovative path and follows a family-centred approach in which fathers and mothers are actively involved in prevention work.
 The focus of the FatherSchools roll-out is on teaching on the topics of parenting, communication in the family, prevention, and the recognition of early warning signs of radicalisation.

 Between 2019-2020, WwB began a FatherSchools pilot phase in Germany.
 They convened four groups, two each in Aschaffenburg and Erlenbach am Main.
 The participants of the pilot project repeatedly expressed the wish for further roll-outs.
-Through the first two groups a process was set in motion that has made it possible to address and deal with particularly sensitive issues, such as extremism and violence, in a meaningful and effective way.
-Thus, following this success, FatherSchools continued in Germany with a second iteration in the same locations between 2020-2021.
-The following sections outline further details of the implementation of FatherSchools in Germany.
+Through the first two groups, a process was set in motion that has made it possible to address and deal with particularly sensitive issues, such as extremism and violence, in a meaningful and effective way.
+Thus, following this success, FatherSchools continued in Germany with a second iteration in the same locations between 2020-2021 and with a third iteration in Regensburg from 2022-2024.
+The following sections outline further details of the implementations of FatherSchools in Germany.

 FatherSchools Germany | 2020-2021